HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-3 Authorized Frequencies.md

 - Just because you can use that much power doesn't mean you always should.
 Good operators use the minimum power necessary to make the contact.
 It's like using an "indoor voice" - you don't shout when a normal conversation will do.

-- Some modes or specific segments might have lower power limits.
-Always check the current band plan and regulations.
+- Some modes, specific segments, and even geographical areas might have lower power limits.
+Always check the current band plan and regulations!

 - With great power comes great responsibility.
 Higher power means more potential for interference with neighbors' electronics and more safety considerations in your shack.